 There were 124 motorists contacted at the check lane, 10 of those drivers were tested for impairment.
 There were 2 drivers arrested for Driving Under the Influence and 1 arrested for Possession of Narcotics.
 Additionally, there were 23 citations issued for No Driver’s License.

 The event was made possible with the cooperative effort of the Johnson County Sheriff’s Office.

 Bradyn is now 27 years old.
 Bradyn was last seen by his family in Olathe in July of 2009.
 His vehicle was found a few days later abandoned along Interstate 25 between Wheatland and Douglas, Wyoming.

 Bradyn is a white male, 6’04” and in 2009 weighed 185 lbs.
 Bradyn’s hair is curly when it’s long; he has brown eyes.

-Anyone with information regarding this case is asked to call the Olathe Police Department at 913-971-6950 or the TIPS Hotline at 816-474-8477.
+Anyone with information is encouraged to call the Olathe Police Department at 913-971-6950 or the TIPS Hotline at 816-474- TIPS.